-We will use mainly some form of English to discuss this reading.
+We mainly use some form of English in this group.

-If you have some questions, if you would like to introduce Ahmed's piece or if you would like to suggest a reading for the next months, please send Jaspal a message at firstname.lastname@example.org.
+If you have some questions, if you would like to introduce suggest a reading for the next months, please send Jaspal a message at email@example.com.

-Thank you all for participating in the first three meetings, in which we read:
+Thank you all for participating in our previous meetings, in which we read:

 Michel Foucault's Lecture 3 (from 25 January 1978) on Security, Territory, Population.

 Gayatri Chakravorty Spivak's (1988) Can the subaltern speak?

 Norman Fairclough's (2003) 'Political correctness': The politics of culture and language.